TomMcC89/GrafanaDemo/README.md

 `docker-compose up -d`

+2. Populate the Metrics schema:
+A sample script (test-data.sql) can be ran in a MYSQl db client (such as DataGrip, SequelPro, or MySQL workbench) which will populate a metrics.deployments table with sample data including a build_id, timestamp & pass/fail data.

-Access Grafana:
+3. Access Grafana:

 Open your web browser and go to http://localhost:3001.
 Log in using the admin credentials (Username: admin, Password: admin).

-Connect to the MySQL Data Source:
+4. Connect to the MySQL Data Source:

 Add a MySQL data source in Grafana by specifying the host as mysql, username, password, and database details as provided in the docker-compose.yml file.

-Create Visualizations:
+5. Create Visualizations:

 Use Grafana's Query Editor to create dashboards and visualizations based on the "deployments" data.